Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1804.md

 ### Plans for the future

-We are already planning what to do for the next stable release (hopefully to be released this year!)
+We are already planning what to do for the next stable release (which hopefully happens this year!).
-For example, we would like to stick to one DisplayManager greeter across all our flavours.
+For example, we would like to stick to one display manager greeter across all our flavours.
-Or drop Anaconda as system installer and use Calamares.
+Other plans include: replacing the Anaconda installer with Calamares, releasing several improvements to Entropy, the package manager...

 If you are interested or want to contribute, [talk to us](/chat/)!